Gingerbread House Day timeline

-National Gingerbread House Day Activities
+Gingerbread House Day Activities

-Bake gingerbread from scratch
+Bake a gingerbread house from scratch

 Gingerbread dough is surprisingly easy to make.
 You might need to run to the store for the spices (ground ginger, cinnamon, and cloves) and molasses (another key ingredient), but we’re willing to bet almost everything else is already in your pantry.
 The hardest part is appropriately measuring out the walls and roof for your gingerbread house before you bake them.
 If you have extra dough, why not make some gingerbread men and women to go along with it?